Generally speaking, I start most reviews with company, material and development info…

 There’s also lots of accessory hardware available, but we’ll limit it to just a couple of pieces.
-They’ve uprated their cadence sensor to a wireless unit that needs no magnet.
+They’ve updated their cadence sensor to a wireless unit that needs no magnet.

 Instead it has an internal accelerometer that knows where it is in a crank circle without needing you to glue / strap / bungee anything to your frame.
 The RPM cadence pod works with iPhones and Android devices, and is ANT+ and Bluetooth smart compatible. ($49.99)

 All three units will speak multiple languages so that your ant+ AND Bluetooth smart items will be able to understand what the TICKR is saying.
 The base TICKR retails for $59.99, the TICKR Run for $79.99, and the TICKR X for $99.99.